mrocklin/blog/_posts/work/2014-11-20-Blaze-Datasets.md

 ---
 {% include JB/setup %}

-**tl;dr** Blaze aids dataset exploration by supporting full databases and collections of datasets as variables just like any other.
+**tl;dr** Blaze aids exploration by supporting full databases and collections of datasets.

 This post was composed using Blaze version 0.6.6.
 You can follow along with the following conda command.

     conda install -c blaze blaze=0.6.6

+When we encounter new data we need to explore broadly to find what exists before we can meaningfully perform analyses.
+The tools for this task are often overlooked.

+This post outlines how Blaze explores for collections of datasets; that is cases where one entity like a database or file or directory might hold many tables or arrays.
+We use examples from HDF5 files and SQL databases.

 Motivating problem - Intuitive HDF5 File Navigation
 ---------------------------------------------------

-When we encounter new data we explore broadly to find what exists.

-For example, if we want to understand the contents of a [this set of HDF5 files](http://mirador.gsfc.nasa.gov/cgi-bin/mirador/granlist.pl?page=1&location=(-90,-180),(90,180)&dataSet=OMAERO&version=003&allversion=003&startTime=2014-11-05T00:00:01Z&endTime=2014-11-05T23:59:59Z&keyword=OMAERO&longname=OMI/Aura%20Multi-wavelength%20Aerosol%20Optical%20Depth%20and%20Single%20Scattering%20Albedo%201-orbit%20L2%20Swath%2013x24%20km&CGISESSID=958493efa9d8a96c5ba2d0b4d69c986d&prodpg=http://mirador.gsfc.nasa.gov/collections/OMAERO__003.shtml) encoding meteorological data then we might use `h5py`.
-This data is a highly nested collection of arrays as is common for HDF5.
+For example, if we want to understand the contents of a [this set of HDF5 files](http://mirador.gsfc.nasa.gov/cgi-bin/mirador/granlist.pl?page=1&location=(-90,-180),(90,180)&dataSet=OMAERO&version=003&allversion=003&startTime=2014-11-05T00:00:01Z&endTime=2014-11-05T23:59:59Z&keyword=OMAERO&longname=OMI/Aura%20Multi-wavelength%20Aerosol%20Optical%20Depth%20and%20Single%20Scattering%20Albedo%201-orbit%20L2%20Swath%2013x24%20km&CGISESSID=958493efa9d8a96c5ba2d0b4d69c986d&prodpg=http://mirador.gsfc.nasa.gov/collections/OMAERO__003.shtml) encoding meteorological data then we need to navigate a highly nested collection of arrays.
+This is common among HDF5 files.

 Typically we navigate these files in Python with `h5py` or `pytables`.